Radivarig/GUI-Node-Editor_docs-and-issue-tracker/README.md

 # GUI Node Editor

-## Overview
+## Introduction
-Unity package that provides API for creating custom GUI node based editors that work both in editor window and exported in builds.
+- GUI Node Editor is an API for creating custom GUI/GUILayout node based editors that work both in editor window and exported in builds.

-## Brief introduction
-- Class `Node` holds the data and `NodeWindow` displays it.
+- Intended usage is to derrive from `Node` class that holds the data and `Node_Window` class that displays that data.
-- Each node has lists `inputs` and `outputs` which hold left and right connection docks.
-- `Dock` has a type field to define which inputs can be connected to which outputs.
-- `NodeWindow` has `OnGUI` and `Update` overrides, one for drawing node content and other for node logic.
+- Special node role is the menu node whose window derrives from `NodeWindow_Menu`.
+It lists all nodes intended to be used in the node editor and is spawned on right click.
+- Each node holds information about its docks (left input and right output boxes) and each dock holds information about other docks it is connected to, its type etc.
+- Role of each node is meant to be implemented however you like.
+- You can check the demo scene which is the one from WebGL demo, then start from scratch by following the **Getting Started** instructions below.

 ## Features

 ##### Menu
-- Right click on background spawns a menu that can create your node instances.
+- <Right Click> on background spawns a menu that creates your node instances.
-- Right click on a node title fills `clickedWindow` field for node specific menus.
+- <Right Click> on node title fills `clickedWindow` field which you can use for node specific menus.

 ##### Selecting
-- Left click drag draws a selection box that adds overlapping windows to `nodeEditor.selectedWindows`.
+- <Left Click Drag> draws a selection box that adds nodes it overlaps to `nodeEditor.selectedWindows`.
-- Selected windows have a highlighted border, `onNormal` texture is used.
+- Selected nodes have a highlighted border, `onNormal` texture is used.
-- Shift and click toggles selection.
+- <Shift + Click> on node toggles selection for that node.
-- Background click clears selection.
+- <Click> on background clears selection.

-##### Deleting
-- Del deletes all selected nodes.

 ##### Dragging
-- Left click drag of node title will drag all selected windows.
+- <Left Click Drag> of node title will drag all selected windows.

 ##### Panning
-- Right click drag will pane all windows and the grid.
+- <Right Click Drag> will pane all windows and the grid.
 - Deconnection and selection are not canceled while panning.

+##### Deleting
+- <Del> deletes all selected nodes.

 ##### Connecting
+- Connection is shown as a *bezier curve* that is colored green if `node.isTriggered` is set to `true`.
+- Only docks whose types match can be connected.
-- Allowed docks are of the matching type and are highlighted **green**.
+- While connecting, these docks be highlighted **green**.
-- If the dock is not allowed but has a sibling dock that is, it will be highlighted **yellow** and the connection will be redirected to that sibling.
+- If the dock does not match the type but has a sibling dock that does, it will be highlighted **yellow** and connecting will redirect the connection to that sibling dock.
-- Connecting is canceled on right click on background or left double click on background.
-- Connection is shown as a *bezier curve* that is colored green if `node.isTriggered` is set to true.
+- <Right Click> or <Left Double Click> on background cancels connecting.

 ##### Deconnecting
-- Right click on a dock starts deconnecting.
+- <Right Click> on a dock starts deconnecting.
-- Continuing to right click on the same dock will toggle deconnecting endpoints.
+- Continuous <Right Clicking> on the same dock will toggle trough deconnecting endpoints.

 ##### Sizing
 - Window height is automatically calculated by default.
-- Both width and height can be set manually.
+- Both width and height can be set manually (see API).

 ##### Renaming
-- Double left click on title turns it into textField for renaming.
+- <Double Left Click> on node title switches the title to a textField for renaming.

 ##### Minimap
 - Shown while dragging or panning.
-- Draws nodes position, connections and title in reference to the screen.
+- It draws nodes position, connections and title in reference to the screen.

 ##### Grid
 - Moves with panning.